oldfartdeveloper/diamondback-railroad/README.md

 One of the primary objectives of this game development is that the movement of numerous pieces is now fully animated.
 We thought that this would be a good milestone to introduce what we have thus far.
-So, here are the install and usage instructions; hope you find the game mechanism interessting and the code useful.
+So, here are the install and usage instructions; hope you find the game mechanism interesting and the code useful.

 ## Installation